rampvisdevelopment/Ensemble_Time_Series_Format/README.md

 #### Advantages

-The format is *Human readable* and *widely compatible* due to containg data in the comma separated values format (CSV).
+The format is *Human readable* and *widely compatible* due to containing data in the comma separated values format (CSV).
 It is therefore a possible data format or data structure for sensitivty analysis data.